M-Maksym/fullstack-next-prisma/README.md

 ## Environment Variables

-The following environment variables are required:

-- `DATABASE_URL`: Connection string for the PostgreSQL database.

 Ensure these are correctly set in the `.env` file before running the application.

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.